-The Animas River flows through the mountains of Southwestern Colorado, through what was once the undisputed land of Ute and Navajo people before the encroachment of miners in the 19th century.
+The Animas River flows through the mountains of Southwestern Colorado, through what was once the undisputed land of the Ute people before the encroachment of white miners in the 19th century.
 In 2015, the EPA was performing maintenance on the abandoned Gold King Mine when it accidentally released three million gallons of wastewater contaminated with heavy metals into the river, turning it a bright orange and threatening agriculture, tourism, and an already “disturbed” alpine ecology.

 Animas resists over-simplified representations of environmental degradation, creating a felt relationship to the river.
 It acknowledges how our limited temporal sensibilities are challenged by the imbrication of the geologic time of minerals, the historical time of extractive industries, and the immediate urgency of sane and equitable responses to rapid ecological change.